 Finally, let’s say that you’ve been granted parole, but the prosecutor objects and tries to appeal that decision.
 We can help you oppose the prosecutor’s appeal and keep your parole.
 Our law firm has successfully opposed prosecutor parole appeals and secured our client’s freedom.

 If you have a criminal record, you probably already know that it can make it difficult to find work, housing, and even travel out of the country.
 And then there’s the stigma of being branded a “criminal,” even decades after you committed your crime.

 Fortunately, with the October 2020 passage of the Clean Slate Act, Michigan law has made it easier than ever to have a conviction expunged or removed from your record (it’s also sometimes called “setting aside” the conviction).
 And most judges are usually more than happy to grant expungement if the client has been rehabilitated.
 If you’re eligible, there is no reason not to file for an expungement.

-Contact us to determine if you’re case is eligible for expungement under the new law.
+Contact our criminal lawyers in Michigan to determine if you’re case is eligible for expungement under the new law.

 Let’s say that you were convicted at trial or by taking a plea and then you appealed and lost.
 You’re wondering, is this the end of my case?
 Not necessarily.